sivaraja23/ResearchCode_REEU_AMR/README.md

 ## objectives

- - Plot the data into comprehensible bar plots/ scatter plots
+ - plot the frequency of each unique location, sample host, collection year
  - present in powerpoint
- -